AriFordsham/GHCWiki/linear-types/implementation.md

 Once everything has a wrapper, you have to be quite careful with the difference between `dataConWrapId` and `dataConWorkId`.
 There were a few places where this used to work by accident as they were the same thing for builtin types.

-In particular, functions like `exprConApp_maybe` are fragile and I (Matthew) spent a while looking there.

 Other uses can be found by grepping for `omegaDataConTy` (there are very few of these left, as most of them pertained to type-class dictionaries which we reverted to have no wrapper).
 There are probably places where they can be removed by using `dataConWorkId` rather than `dataConWrapId`.
 The desugaring of `ConLikeOut` uses `dataConWrapId` though so anything in source syntax should apply the extra argument.

-As another note, be warned that the serialisation for inbuilt tuples is different from normal data constructors.
-I didn't know this until I printed out the uniques - ad397aa99be3aa1f46520953cb195b97e4cfaabf

 Otherwise, the implementation followed much the same path as levity polymorphism.

 As part of this implementation `dataConUserTy` has been change to reflect the extra multiplicity parameter of data constructors.
 However, this may have been a mistake.
 I (aspiwack) am beginning to think that `dataConUserTy` should stay as-the-user-type it, and the type of the wrapper should be a different type.
 I suspect this choice to be involved in \[a printing issue [https://github.com/tweag/ghc/issues/243](https://github.com/tweag/ghc/issues/243)\].